 This will help reinitiate the software in the router and ensure a stable connection.

 - Turn your BT Smart Hub off and remove the power cable from the power outlet.

 - Wait for 60 seconds before plugging the power cable back in.

-- Switch the router on and wait for the lights to stabilise.
+- Switch the router on and wait for the lights to stabilize.

-Instead of your BT Smart Hub flashing purple, it is possible that you see it as flashing pink.
+Instead of your BT Smart Hub flashing purple, you may see it as a flashing pink light.

 However, the two colors are so close on the light spectrum that it is very easy to mistake them for each other.
 So even if you think your BT Smart Hub is flashing pink instead of purple, the solutions provided above will remain the same.